Email is one of the primary channels where your customers read, react, and reply - and it’s one of the easiest places for sensitive data to leak.

 If you can deliver sensitive documents or information directly to inboxes, you keep the experience familiar and straightforward.

-We often see open rates above 80% when delivering secure communications to customers’ inboxes using Mailock, depending on audience and journey.
+We often see open rates over 75% when delivering secure communications to customers’ inboxes with Mailock, depending on audience and journey.

 For many teams, that is the difference between the right messages being acted on or being ignored.